-The Everest Base Camp Trekking explores the magical lands of the Khumbu Valley and Himalayas on the EBC Trek.
-The trip takes travelers across the trails at the foothills of some of the highest mountains in the world.
+Everest Base Camp Trek explores the magical lands of the Khumbu Valley and the Himalayas on the EBC Trek.
+The trip takes travellers across the trails at the foothills of some of the highest mountains in the world.
 Also, the trek offers a close introduction to the culture of the Sherpa ethnic group.
-Similarly, the trek also offers views of mountains like Cho Oyu (8201m), Lhotse (8516m), Nuptse (7861m), and Ama Dablam (6,812 m/22,349 ft) time a few.
-All in all, the trek ensures a blend of natural and cultural marvels of the Everest region.
+Similarly, the trek also offers views of mountains like Cho Oyu (8201m), Lhotse (8516m), Nuptse (7861m), and Ama Dablam (6,812 m/22,349 ft) All in all, the trek ensures a blend of natural and cultural marvels of the Everest region.

 Day 01: Arrival at Kathmandu airport 1,340m meet our staff and transfer to hotel.

 Day 02: At Kathmandu with options for sightseeing tours and trek preparations.

 Day 03: Fly to Lukla (2,820m) – in 30 mins and trek to Phakding (2,635m) – in 4 hrs.

 Day 04: Phakding to Namche Bazaar (3,440m) – 6 hrs.

 Day 05: At Namche Bazaar rest day with a short hike to support acclimatization.